Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Arizona State and its opponents have scored at least 59.5 points -- this matchup's over/under -- just once this season.
+- Arizona State and its opponents have scored at least 59.5 points or more just once this year.

-- The combined points per game average of the two teams, 61.6, is 2.1 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 61.6, is 2.1 points above Saturday's over/under.

-- The 49.4 combined points per game that these two squads have allowed this season are 10.1 fewer than the 59.5 over/under in this contest.
+- These two squads combine to surrender 49.4 points per game, 10.1 fewer than this contest's over/under.

-- Sun Devils games have an average total of 52.4 points this season, 7.1 fewer than Saturday's over/under.
+- The average total in Sun Devils games this season is 52.4, 7.1 points fewer than Saturday's total of 59.5 .

-- In 2021, games involving the Trojans have averaged a total of 57.1 points, 2.4 fewer than this game's set over/under.
+- The 59.5 total in this game is 2.4 points higher than the 57.1 average total in Trojans games this season.

 Arizona State Stats and Trends